Home > Science > High Voltage > Voltage Multipliers

 Voltage Multipliers

-Cockcroft and WaltonOne of the cheapest and popular ways of generating high voltages at relatively low currents is the classic multistage diode/capacitor voltage multiplier, known as Cockcroft Walton multiplier, named after the two men who used this circuit design to be the first to succeed in performing the first nuclear disintegration in 1932.
-James Douglas Cockcroft and Ernest Thomas Sinton Walton, in fact have used this voltage multiplier cascade for the research which later made them winners of the 1951 Nobel Prize in physics for "Transmutation of atomic nuclei by artificially accelerated atomic particles".
+Cockcroft and WaltonOne of the cheapest and popular ways of generating high voltages at relatively low currents are the classic multistage diode/capacitor voltage multipliers, known as Cockcroft Walton multiplier, named after the two men who used this circuit design to be the first to succeed in performing the first nuclear disintegration in 1932.
+James Douglas Cockcroft and Ernest Thomas Sinton Walton, in fact have used this voltage multiplier cascade for the research which later made them winners of the 1951 Nobel Prize in physics for “Transmutation of atomic nuclei by artificially accelerated atomic particles”.
 Less known is the fact that the circuit was first discovered much earlier, in 1919, by Heinrich Greinacher, a Swiss physicist.
 For this reason, this doubler cascade is sometimes also referred to as the Greinacher multiplier.

 Unlike transformers this method eliminates the requirement for the heavy core and the bulk of insulation/potting required.
 By using only capacitors and diodes, these voltage multipliers can step up relatively low voltages to extremely high values, while at the same time being far lighter and cheaper than transformers.
 The biggest advantage of such circuit is that the voltage across each stage of this cascade, is only equal to twice the peak input voltage, so it has the advantage of requiring relatively low cost components and being easy to insulate.
 One can also tap the output from any stage, like a multitapped transformer.
 They have various practical applications and find their way in laser systems, CRT tubes, hv power supplies, LCD backlighting, power supplies, x-ray systems, traveling wave tubes, ion pumps, electrostatic systems, air ionisers, particle accelerators, copy machines, scientific instrumentation, oscilloscopes, and many other applications that utilize high voltage DC.

-The polarity of the high voltage output is simply determined by the configuration of the diodes, as shown in the diagrams above.
+Circuit Diagram of Voltage Multiplier Voltage Multiplier DiagramVoltage Multiplier Charging CurveThe polarity of the high voltage output is simply determined by the configuration of the diodes, as shown in the diagrams above.

 2 stage multiplierThe Cockcroft Walton or Greinacher design is based on the Half-Wave Series Multiplier, or voltage doubler.
 In fact, all multiplier circuits can be derived from its operating principles.